Jit- announcement icon

 Edited by Jit Team

-how to run an api scanner with owasp zap
+a purple background with the words how to run an api scanner with owap za

 API exploits are rampant.
 91% of organizations suffered API-related problems in 2021.
 Rogue endpoints are usually the root cause of issues experienced, and they are often caught too late - when an attack has occurred, and issues allow the attack to bubble up to the surface.